Want to Lose Weight? You Need to Try a Low Carb Diet. Here’s WhyArticle posted in: Diet & Nutrition

 We gain weight when we eat more calories than we burn.
 However, when we drink soda or eat muffins loaded with sugar, our blood sugar spikes quickly and crashes, which leaves us feeling hungry again.
 Therefore, we crave more sugar to bring our blood sugar back up to normal levels.
 In this vicious cycle, we end up eating more foods, consuming more calories, and gaining weight.

 It takes much longer for our bodies to digest complex carbs, which means glucose enters the blood stream much more slowly.
 There are no spikes or crashes—just steady digestion we associate with feeling full.
 “Complex carbs also contain fiber which is not broken down by the body,” says McCormick.
 Fiber stays in tact as it travels through your intestines and also contributes to a “full” feeling.

-On the South Beach Diet, only complex carbs and fruits—in restricted quantities—are recommended.
+On the healthy South Beach Diet, only complex carbs and fruits—in restricted quantities—are recommended.
 In the beginning, lean meats, fish, poultry, eggs, and healthy fats like oils (olive, canola, and vegetable), which contain NO carbohydrates, are the foundation of every meal.
 Like complex carbs, it takes the body a longer time to digest proteins and fats keeping us fuller longer.
-(Once you’ve moved out of Phase 1, you’ll add in healthier complex carbohydrates from vegetables or whole-grains.)
+(Once you’ve moved out of South Beach Phase 1, you’ll add in healthier complex carbohydrates from vegetables or whole-grains.)

-When we restrict the amount of carbs we eat and out bodies use up all the stored glucose we have, our bodies then start to convert the stored fat into ketones, which are used for energy.
+When we restrict the amount of carbs we eat and our bodies use up all the stored glucose we have, our bodies then start to convert the stored fat into ketones, which are used for energy.
 The end result is weight loss combined with reduced cravings for the sugary and starchy carbs that once dominated our diets.